 4.3: Identify AWS technical resources and AWS Support options

-- Basic Support Plan (free): for testing out/experimenting with AWS; great for AWS Free Tier
+- Basic Support Plan (free): for testing out/experimenting with AWS

-- Business Support Plan (starts at $100): minimum recommendation for production workloads in AWS
+- Business Support+ (starts at $29/mo): minimum recommended for production workloads on AWS

 - Trusted Advisor